succinctlabs/sp1/book/generating-proofs/setup.md

 # Generating Proofs: Setup

-In this section, we will teach you how to setup a self-contained crate which can run ELFs that have been compiled with the sp1 toolchain inside the SP1.
+In this section, we will teach you how to setup a self-contained crate which can generate proofs of programs that have been compiled with the SP1 toolchain inside the SP1 zkVM.

 ## CLI (Recommended)